MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ## Write and run queries

-Use the query editor to interact with your data.
-Queries run in the context of a particular database.
-Select the relevant database from the left panel to set the query context.
-You can see the query context in the top toolbar.
+Use the query editor to interact with your data by running queries in the context of a specific database.
+To set the query context, select the relevant database from the left panel.
+The query context is displayed in the top toolbar.

 :::image type="content" source="media/web-ui-query/switch-query-context.gif" alt-text="Screenshot of multiple query tabs and their context." lightbox="media/web-ui-query/switch-query-context.gif":::

-The editor uses Intellisense and autocompletion to provide suggestions as you write your query.
-The editor alerts you if you attempt to access data that isn't in the selected database and make suggestions to optimize your queries.
+The editor offers Intellisense and autocompletion, providing helpful suggestions as you write your query.
+The editor also alerts you when accessing data outside the selected database and suggests query optimizations.
 To return all records matching the query, select **Run** or press *Shift + Enter*.
 To see a preview of 50 results, select the dropdown menu on the **Run** button and select **Preview results**.
-If you have multiple queries in the same tab, make sure to select the query you want to run before running the query.

 :::image type="content" source="media/web-ui-query/run-button-dropdown.png" alt-text="Screenshot of the web UI run button dropdown options." lightbox="media/web-ui-query/run-button-dropdown.png":::